ReDI-School/intro-java/exercises/using_java_stdlib.md

 Ask the user to guess it:

 - The user types a number.
-- If it's the correct one, print "Yeah, vou've found it!" and terminate the game.
+- If it's the correct one, print "Yeah, you've found it!" and terminate the game.
 - If it's less than the correct one, print "Wrong, it's too small" and ask again.
 - If it's greater than the correct one, print "Wrong, it's too big" and ask again.